eduardoposadas/test_pybind11/README.md

     for(decltype(n_workers) i = 0; i < n_workers; i++)
         workers_pool.emplace_back(SieveOfEratosthenes_pool_worker, std::ref(jobs_queue));
 ```
-These threads collect jobs from a FIFO queue (FIXME ref to line 341 sieveOfEratostenes.cpp and jobs_fifo_queue.h).
+These threads [collect](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/SieveOfEratosthenes.cpp#L298) jobs from a FIFO [queue](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/jobs_fifo_queue.h#L26).
 In each job the sieve chunk that the thread has to compute is specified and there is an entry for the thread to save the result.
 Saving the result in the job queue itself avoids unnecessary data copies:
 ```C++
 // Job type for the queue of jobs struct job_type{